Our new solar-powered bus got a tremendous reception when we had our official launch on Friday 28th April, at our depot in East Brighton:

 The buses will of course be lemon in colour – what else? – but with a striking modified design put together by Tom Druitt and me, featuring a happy sun.
-And for the first time, our buses will be equipped with wi-fi and USB charging points.
+And for the first time, our buses will be equipped with wi-fi.

 Naturally we are celebrating their arrival with a launch party, on Friday 28th.
 Last time I attended an event with new solar panels at a school, they jacked me up in the air in a cherry picker to cut a ribbon, but I think I have avoided that this time.